jlyonsmith/HowTo/Install_Ubuntu_16.04_LTS_Service_Instance.md

     fi
     unset color_prompt force_color_prompt

-Log off and on again.
+Log off and on again to activate.

 ### Hostname